AGM – in person!

 You may pick out the permits you wish to buy for this year, and then pay for them on PayPal.
 Please report any difficulties to the Executive.

 You may also continue to pay via e-transfer or cheque.
 Just download the form and mail in the completed form with the cheque, or email the completed form to email@example.com and send the e-transfer to the same address.

 All residents and public at large, that use the docks, are strongly encouraged to purchase their membership, parking, lake access, and trailer parking permits to help support the Association.
 Your fees pay for dock purchases, upgrades, spring and fall maintenance and the cost of placing and removing the dam boom.

-The Association also has yearly costs that benefit us all such as the Hobo Monitoring, Water Quality Testing and participation in the Lake Partner Programme, website, newsletter and bursaries
+The Association also has yearly costs that benefit us all, such as the Hobo Monitoring, Water Quality Testing and participation in the Lake Partner Program, website, newsletter and bursaries.

 We are one Lake Wah-Wash-Kesh Community!

 Lake Wah-Wash-Kesh Conservation Association Memorial Scholarship

 In memory of Duncan Robertson and Mike Maceina

 Open to any immediate family* of a current member of the Wah-Wash-Kesh Conservation Association.